scandycuz/flex-project/readme.md

 In the future, an improvements I would like to make to the extension are:

-- [ ] Add the ability for the user to create a list of resources that enable focusing.
+- [ ] Add the ability for the user to create a list of resources that are conducive to focusing.